AGrush/Typescript/README.md

 - create index.ts in src
 - change tsconfig.json outDir and rootDir to './build' and './src'

-#### loading files
+#### Loading files
 - loading files with node:
 https://nodejs.org/docs/latest/api/fs.html

-Any node functionality means you have to install:
+Use of a node library module means you have to install node types:
 > npm install @types/node